“Hold ‘im, Towser!”

-Supervision by Isadore Freleng; Animation by Rollin Hamilton and Charles M. Jones; Music by Norman Spencer.
-A Merrie Melody released on October 13, 1934.
+Supervision by Isadore Freleng; Animation by Jack King and Bob McKimson; Music by Norman Spencer.
+A Looney Tune released on February 24, 1934.

 All the greatest Toons have dogs.
 Mickey has Pluto, Bart has Santa’s Little Helper, and Norville has Scoobert, just to name a few.
 And why shouldn’t they?
 Dogs are obedient, loyal, friendly, cute and warm.
 Am I biased?
 Sure, but it doesn’t change the fact the dog is the best choice of pet for humanity.
 Never let a thing like allergies hold you back.
 I’m rambling again.